It is important that you read this declaration carefully so that you are happy you understand its content.

 Managing your application to postgraduate education

-- We share personal information in your application with the training providers that you have applied to, so that they can consider and process your application.
-This will also include sharing your results from the examination and awarding bodies with the training providers where you hold offers.
+- We share personal information in your application with the universities and colleges that you have applied to, so that they can consider and process your application.
+This will also include sharing your results from the examination and awarding bodies with the universities and colleges where you hold offers.

 - We may correspond with your examination board or awarding organisation about your results and we may undertake surveys they may commission on their behalf.

-- We will, if appropriate, share information with relevant professional and regulatory bodies in connection with enquiries relating to your fitness to practise.
+- We will, if appropriate, share information with relevant professional and regulatory bodies in connection with enquiries relating to your fitness to practice.

 - If you are an international applicant, we may share personal information with UK Visas and Immigration (UKVI) in connection with verification procedures for your entry into the United Kingdom for study purposes.